blueperf/acmeair-mainservice-java/README.md

 ![alt text](https://github.com/blueperf/acmeair-mainservice-java/blob/master/images/AcmeairMS.png "AcmeairMS Java")

 ## Prereq \*IMPORTANT\*
-All of these examples assume you have the acmeair-mainservice, acmeair-authservice, acmeair-bookingservice, acmeair-customerservice, and acmeair-flightservice directories, (and possibly others) on your docker machine in the same directory.
+All of these examples assume you have the acmeair-mainservice-java, acmeair-authservice-java, acmeair-bookingservice-java, acmeair-customerservice-java, and acmeair-flightservice-java directories, (and possibly others) on your docker machine in the same directory.
 It also assumes all applications have been built with maven.

-* NOTE: DO NOT use acmeair.properties file to configure database unless there is specific needs.
-Use Service Bridge for Mongo DB to get good performance results (When using acmeair.properties file, make sure to configure every DB options properly - if only setting up the hostname, port number & credentials, it will give poor performance)

 * Instructions for different [run modes](Modes.md)